PCBeeQC/self-hosted-discord-alternatives/README.md

   * **Indie:** An independently developed commercial product.
 * **Free / Paid:**
   * **Free:** 100% free and open-source software with no paid tiers.
-  * **Freemium:** Core software is free, but enterprise or advanced features require a paid license.
+  * **Freemium:** Core software is free to self-host, but advanced/hosted services (such as push notification relays) or enterprise features require a paid license. *(e.g., Spokes is free forever to self-host with web push and includes a 2-month trial of the native mobile push relay; ongoing mobile relay access is supported via an optional per-server pass).*
-  * **Paid / Licensing:** Software requires a commercial license. *(e.g., Spokes offers a fully unlocked 2-month free trial.
-After the trial, the software remains free to use forever, but receiving future updates requires an active license).*
+  * **Paid / Licensing:** Software requires a mandatory commercial license.
 * **Monetization:** How the app developer makes money from self-hosters.
   * **Free to use:** 100% community-driven or non-profit with no paid tiers.
   * **Discord nitro model:** Core server is free; premium features sold directly to users (B2C).